zerotier/ZeroTierOne/netconf-service/README.md

 ## What is it?

+It's the thing that controls virtual networks.
+It's a completely separate subsystem from supernodes; see the [Technical FAQ](https://github.com/zerotier/ZeroTierOne/wiki/Technical-FAQ) for more information on that.

 ZeroTier's 16-digit / 64-bit network IDs are actually two numbers packed together into one.
 The most significant 40 bits / first 10 digits of a network ID are the ZeroTier address of the *network configuration master* responsible for issuing network configurations and certificates to members of the network.
 The least significant 24 bits / last 6 digits are an arbitrary 24-bit number used to identify this network on its given master.

 When a ZeroTier node joins a network or updates its network configuration, it queries the network configuration master and receives a response containing either an error or a dictionary with that node's membership information and (if it's a private network) membership certificate.